How to use the `macro` tag in AnQiCMS to define reusable content display components and improve template efficiency?

 {% endblock %}

-Through this method, we define the structure and style of the article card only once, but can reuse it in multiple places.
-If we need to modify the layout of the article card or add new display elements in the future, we only need to modify_macros.htmlofarticle_card宏,all references to it will be automatically updated, which greatly saves the cost of modification.
+In this way, we define the structure and style of the article card only once, but can use it repeatedly in many places.
+If we need to modify the layout of the article card or add new display elements in the future, we only need to modify_macros.htmlofarticle_cardMacros, all references to it will be automatically updated, which greatly saves the cost of modification.

-• _article_macros.html: store macros related to article display.
+• _article_macros.html: Contains macros related to article display.

-When needed, one or more macros can be introduced according to specific requirements, even throughasAn alias can be set for the macro introduced by the keyword to avoid naming conflicts or to make the call more contextual:
+When needed, you can introduce one or more macros based on specific requirements, even throughasThe keyword is used to set aliases for the introduced macros to avoid naming conflicts or to make the call more contextual:

 {# 引入多个宏,并为其中一个设置别名 #}